 At the Spa at New York New York, therapists perform a variety of treatments, including Swedish and deep-tissue massages, hydrotherapy, and facials.

 The Salon is a great place for haircuts and mani-pedis.

-Though the pool always draws a crowd, it pales in comparison to some of the other pools on the Strip—unless you splurge $65 extra for a VIP package that includes guaranteed seating, two raft rentals, an assortment of non-alcoholic beverages, and a snack basket.
+Though the pool always draws a crowd, it pales in comparison to some of the other pools on the Strip—unless you splurge $40 or more extra for a VIP package that might include guaranteed seating, two raft rentals, an assortment of non-alcoholic beverages, and a snack basket.